jelurida-dev/app-ledger-ardor-main/README.md

 ### More Code Design

-Do not include statement for C source code inside other C source code to prevent complicating the dependencies.
+Do not include project header files inside other project header files to prevent complicating the dependencies.

-Store constants and hardcoded values in config.h
+Store constants and hardcoded values in config.h and config.c

 ### Transaction Types